AliouneDiouf/On_Chip_Sorting_Zebrafish_Embryos/README.md

-# ZEBAPP
+# OnChip Sorting Of Zebrafish Embryos

-ZEBAPP is a Python-based application designed for object detection and control tasks.
+This is a Python-based application designed for object detection and control tasks.
 It integrates YOLO model-based object detection, real-time video processing, and Arduino communication for controlling devices such as pumps.

 ---